SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

    rather than in the Classes and Structures chapter, as you're more likely to use it when working with your own generic types.

+..
+NOTE: you can subscript on any type, including a range (IntGeneratorType)

 Generics
 ========